Single chassis and total system solutions, from data capture in the air to replay and analysis on the ground.

 So it's important to keep aircraft wiring dying and obviously aircraft weight down so our data acquisition products can be mounted close to the sensors which will minimize wiring.
 Our competitors in this field do not have this option as a general rule and their unit is going to be central rather than being distributed around the aircraft.

 Okay now let's talk about basic building blocks which you already should be familiar with.
-Well the main unit will be the Curtiss-Wright DAU which you've already with the KAM-500, Axon or CDAU from TTC so data acquisition and you'll be familiar with that one.
-These will obviously be used to collect data from sensors or from aircraft buses and then either store this on board are transmit it via ethernet ARINC 717, ARINC 429 etc.
+Well, the main unit will be the Curtiss-Wright DAU which you've already with the KAM-500, Axon, or CDAU from TTC so data acquisition and you'll be familiar with that one.
+These will obviously be used to collect data from sensors or from aircraft buses and then either store this on board are transmitted via ethernet ARINC 717, ARINC 429, etc.

 So currently they're predicting about 95 of the failures are being predicted correctly so saving a lot of time to the customer.

 Now another application, it's on the MC-21 aircraft.
 Pretty simple whereby we've got a data acquisition unit connected to a crash-protected recorder or two in this case.
 It's collecting data from around the aircraft and sending the data to the crash recorders.
 It's currently undergoing flight testing as we speak and after flight testing and certification this will be fitted to every aircraft in the fleet.
 Very, very similar application now in this case it's an obsolete equipment - the blue box is obsolete and we're replacing it with the Curtiss-Wright black box in this case.

 This is actually similar but a lot more difficult in that we've got to reverse engineer the unit that's already fitted so if you take all the documentation that we can get, the aircraft wiring etc. and trying to reverse engineer the blue box and we have done that.
 It takes a lot of time so it's not that easy but in the end, it gives the customer a replacement box which they cannot easily get.